carlosmacias1212/cs50-Houses/README.md

 # CS50 Houses Project
 Implement program to import student data from csv file into student database and create class rosters.
+For requirements and details click [here](https://cs50.harvard.edu/x/2020/psets/7/houses/)

 # What I Implemented
 1. Python program that reads in csv file using delimiter and executes SQL to INSERT INTO database